bskinn/sphobjinv/CONTRIBUTING.md

 ------------

 Thanks for your interest in contributing to `sphobjinv`!
-The aim of this document is to give you the information you need to get started smoothly on a contribution.
+The aim of this document is to provide the information you need to get started smoothly on a contribution.

 If you have any questions, please drop me a line on Twitter